Paul Goethals: Archbishop of Calcutta

 Goethals arrived in Calcutta, as the Vicar Apostolic, on 4 November 1878.
 When the Catholic hierarchy was established in India (1 September 1886), he became the first Archbishop of Calcutta.
 The 23 years with Archbishop Goethals at the helm were years of development and consolidation of the Catholic Church in East India, with the establishment of the Jesuit Theologate (now the Vidyajyoti College of Theology) in Kurseong, near Darjeeling (1889), the arrival of numerous religious congregations who opened missions, schools and dispensaries.
 He is also the founder of the first indigenous religious congregation of women, the Daughters of St Anne, in 1899.

 Goethals actively encouraged evangelization and education in the Chota Nagpur Plateau of Central India and was an effective help to Constant Lievens's work among the Mundas, Oraons and Kharias in the future state of Jharkhand.
 In and around Darjeeling, in the foothills of the Himalayas, he also opened new missionary centres and backed the Jesuits' foundation of the St Joseph High School in Darjeeling.
 A boarding school in Kurseong keeps his memory alive with the name of Goethals Memorial School.

 In Calcutta, Archbishop Goethals started a Catholic printing press, establishes several new parishes and gathered a collection of more than 6000 books on India (religions, geography, travels, culture and languages) that became the nucleus of the present Goethals Indian Library and Research Centre (attached to St. Xavier's College, Calcutta).
 The Archbishop was always intellectually open and quite active in the cultural and social life of the city.
 At one time, he was the president of the Asiatic Society of Bengal, an association of scholars (founded by William Jones) devoted to promoting a better knowledge and appreciation of Indian languages and civilisations.

 He died in Calcutta on 4 June 1901.
+A solemn service was held on July 11, and the Bishop of Dhaka, Peter Joseph Hurth, one of his close friends, delivered the eulogy.